Open Data Hub logo

 Procedure

-1. In the JupyterLab interface, click File > New > Notebook, and then click Select.
+1. In the JupyterLab interface, click File > New > Notebook.
+Specify your preferred Python version, and then click Select.

-A new notebook is created in a .ipynb file.
+A new notebook is created in an .ipynb file.

 2. Add the following code to a cell in the new notebook: